Magic Kingdom

 The owner of Palace Gardens paid $30,000 for Liberty when it was ordered 100 years ago.
 As carousels go, it was a masterpiece, built by the Philadelphia Toboggan Company and carved by some of the most talented German and Italian carvers of the early 1900s.
 In today’s dollars, each horse is worth $20,000-$100,000, depending on the size, age, and amount of embellishments (the gold is actually 23-karat gold leaf).

-Liberty (or PTC #46) was built during World War I, and captured the patriotic fever surrounding America at the time.
+Liberty (or PTC #46) was built during World War I and captured the patriotic fever surrounding America at the time.
 The Philadelphia Toboggan Company manufactured Liberty in 1918.
-It debuted as a new attraction at Detroit’s Palace Gardens in April of 1919.
+It debuted as a new attraction at Detroit’s Palace Gardens in April 1919.
 During that same time, Walter Elias Disney was just a teenager driving an ambulance for the Red Cross in France.

 “PTC’s #46 is one of the very best carousels that PTC ever made.
-Although it has been modified in some ways that many carousel aficionados might not like, it is still a pleasure to ride and behold,” says Richard A. Gardner, author of the book, PTC Carousels: The History of the Philadelphia Toboggan Company Carousels.
+Although it has been modified in some ways that many carousel aficionados might not like, it is still a pleasure to ride and behold,” says Richard A. Gardner, author of the book PTC Carousels: The History of the Philadelphia Toboggan Company Carousels.
 “It is the largest of the PTC carousels with 90 horses, all jumpers.”

 So, how did the Liberty travel from Detroit to Disney?